Wilson North Carolina Workers’ Comp Lawyer Fighting for You

 You may be facing a growing pile of bills, irregular benefit checks, or a doctor whose treatment of your injury you disagree with.
 That’s why we’re here.
 Our Wilson workers’ compensation lawyers can fight for injured workers and help them seek the benefits and medical care they need.

 What Steps Should I Take After My Workplace Injury in Wilson?

 Here’s a quick checklist of what our law firm recommends to injured workers:

 - Notify your employer of your injury (in writing, if possible).

 - Call a Wilson workers’ comp lawyer to handle the rest.

-The primary benefits are wage replacement due to disability and medical care.
-North Carolina defines potential benefits by the type of disability you’re suffering, which can fall into a few categories:
+For an injured worker, the primary benefits are replacing lost wages due to disability and paying for medical treatment.
+North Carolina defines potential benefits by the type of disability you’re suffering:

 - Are you partially or totally disabled?